tranchess/contract-core/spec/README.md

 ## APR Oracle

-The [`AprOracle`](../contracts/AprOracle.sol) contract provides the on-chain oracle for weekly performance brief of risk-averse DeFi programs such as `Aave` and `Compound`.
+The [`AprOracle`](../contracts/AprOracle.sol) contract provides the on-chain oracle for weekly performance brief of risk-averse DeFi programs such as `Venus` on BSC, or `Aave` and `Compound` on Ethereum.
 The `Fund` would adopt the average interest rate as the basis for Token A's interest rate.

 1. Calculate the average daily interest rate from last week